Tate cycles on some quaternionic Shimura varieties mod p: Goren--Oort cycles

 \begin{notation} Using the illustration of periodic semi-meanders as in \eqref{E:BS2}, we say an arc $\delta$ \emph{lies over} another arc $\delta'$ if the contractible closed loop in the picture given by adjoining $\delta$ with the equator contains $\delta'$ inside.
 For example, in the list of $\gothB_\ttS^2$ in \eqref{E:BS2}, the last five periodic semi-meanders each has an arc lying over another.

-In a periodic semi-meander for $\ttS$, a \emph{basic arc} is an arc $\delta$ which satisfies the following equivalent conditions \begin{itemize} \item in the 2-dimensional picture, $\delta$ does not lie over any other arcs, \item in the 2-dimensional picture, the only points below $\delta$ are plus signs, or \item $\delta$ is an arc which links some $\tau$ to $\tau^-$ (See \ref{N:tau-plus} for the notation). \end{itemize} For example, in the list of $\gothB_\ttS^2$ in \eqref{E:BS2}, the five periodic semi-meanders in the first row each has two basic arcs, and the five periodic semi-meanders in the second row each has one basic arc.
+In a periodic semi-meander for $\ttS$, a \emph{basic arc} is an arc $\delta$ which satisfies the following equivalent conditions \begin{itemize} \item in the 2-dimensional picture, $\delta$ does not lie over any other arcs, \item in the 2-dimensional picture, the only points below $\delta$ are plus signs, or \item $\delta$ is an arc which links some $\tau$ to $\tau^-$ (See \ref{N:tau-plus} for the notation). \end{itemize} For example, in the list of $\gothB_\ttS^2$ in \eqref{E:BS2}, each of the five periodic semi-meanders in the first row has two basic arcs, and each of the five periodic semi-meanders in the second row has one basic arc.

 It is clear that all periodic semi-meanders have a basic arc except the one with only semi-lines.
 Given a periodic semi-meander $\gotha \in \gothB_\ttS^r$ for $\ttS$ with a basic arc $\delta$ linking two nodes $\tau,\tau^- \in \ttS_\infty^c$, we can delete the arc and replace its end-nodes by $+$ to get a periodic semi-meander $\gotha\backslash \delta \in \gothB_{\ttS\cup\{\tau, \tau^-\}}^{r-1}$ for $\ttS \cup \{\tau, \tau^-\}$. \end{notation}